 - A minor system made up of underground pipes that are fed by storm drains on streets

 - A major system made up of a network of streets and ponds that store water temporarily during high-intensity rainfalls

 In many lots, a concrete drainage swale is installed to move overland drainage to a designated location.
 A swale is typically located 12 inches from the property line to the nearest side of the swale.
-Swales are contained within an overland drainage easement, which imposes certain restrictions and obligations on the homeowner including regular care and maintenance (weed control, grass cutting and clearing it of debris) as well as restrictions to placement of permanent structures within this easement.
+Swales are contained within an overland drainage easement, which imposes certain restrictions and obligations on the homeowner.
+This includes regular care and maintenance (weed control, grass cutting and clearing of debris) as well as restrictions to placement of permanent structures within this easement.

 During design submissions, Engineering Services reviews engineered drainage plans from the developer.
 This contains suggested grades for subdivisions and individual lots ensuring proper drainage from your lot and surrounding lots.
 During landscaping, contractors and home owners should ensure drainage is not directly deposited onto adjacent properties and that drainage flows away from the foundation of any dwelling.